409182899/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

      - Is the difference is big (positive) then maybe you need to find a bigger dev set (dev set and test set come from the same distribution, so the only way for there to be a huge gap here, for it to do much better on the dev set than the test set, is if you somehow managed to overfit the dev set).
 - Unfortunately, there aren't many systematic ways to deal with data mismatch.
 There are some things to try about this in the next section.

+- It is possible the dev error and test error are smaller than train error and Train-dev error.
+This means we use difficult data for training.
+  - Human error: 4%
+  - Train error: 7%
+  - Train-dev error: 10%
+  - Dev error: 6%
+  - Test error: 6%

 ### Addressing data mismatch

 - There aren't completely systematic solutions to this, but there some things you could try.